 Collegiate & Chapter Awards

-Each year, Sigma Nu Fraternity recognizes chapter and individual achievements across a number of categories – merit awards, Alpha Alumni Chapter Affiliate recognition, LEAD, Pursuit of Excellence, Rock Chapter (only at Grand Chapters), scholarship, manpower, and community service & philanthropy.
+Each year, Sigma Nu Fraternity recognizes chapter and individual achievements across a number of categories – merit awards, Alpha Alumni Chapter Affiliate recognition, LEAD, Pursuit of Excellence, Rock Chapter (only at Grand Chapters), academics, manpower, and community service & philanthropy.
 Awards recognize an individual's or chapter's accomplishments for the previous academic year, or, in some cases an individual's collegiate career.

 Application Materials